aamiredu37/aamiredu37/README.md

 # Aamir Zeb

 **Full-Stack Web Developer** · Python · Django · React · Laravel
-Lab Engineer, Department of Computer Science, Bahria University, Islamabad
+Former Lecturer, Lab Engineer, Department of Computer Science, Bahria University, Islamabad

 I build production web systems for workflow, records, reporting, computer vision and media processing.
 Of eight shipped applications I was sole developer on six, backend developer on one, and front-end developer on one.